Threshold Tuning Frameworks

 yield event

-Dynamic Threshold Evaluation & Fallback Chains
+Core Implementation: Dynamic Threshold Evaluation

 Threshold parameters rarely operate in isolation.
-When calibrating Transfer Window Logic, engineers must account for dwell time variability, cross-platform transfers, and fare media latency.
+When calibrating Transfer Window Logic, engineers must account for dwell-time variability, cross-platform transfers, and fare-media latency.
 A rigid 90-minute transfer threshold penalizes riders during service disruptions, while an overly permissive window exposes the system to fare evasion.
 Similarly, Discount Eligibility Engines rely on tiered thresholds for fare capping, loyalty programs, and subsidized passes.

 Tuning these boundaries requires deterministic evaluation chains that degrade gracefully.
 When primary thresholds fail validation or conflict with overlapping rules, Fallback Calculation Chains activate to preserve transaction continuity.
 Financial precision is non-negotiable; floating-point arithmetic must be replaced with Decimal to prevent silent revenue misallocation.